tima0476/CSCI5448-OOAD-HW2.Q6/readme.md

 This is a Java program.
 Assumes the JDK is installed, and `javac` plus `java` are in the path.

 My original solution from Homework 1 was written in Python.
 I have not made any changes to the high level design.
-I believe I got it right the first time.
+Note: This design assumes all shapes are regular polygons and therefore having a center point and radius in the base class (common to all shapes) makes sense.

+Discussion: In light of what has been discussed in class, if I were to redesign this application I would use a delegation pattern rather that inheritance.
+Instead of a shapes base class I might define a shapes interface, and then the various shapes such as Circle, Square, and Triangle would implement the Shapes interface.
+I also would further specialize each specific shape class to remove the regular polygon restriction.
+For example, the Triangle could be modified to allow definition on a non-isosceles triangle.
+(The center could then be computed as the average of the 3 points)

 ## Execution instructions: